MicrochipTech/ml-Coffee-Powder-Brand-Classification-GasSensor/README.md

 This repository is a companion to the [Gas Sensor Data Logger Firmware](https://onlinedocs.microchip.com/v2/keyword-lookup?keyword=MPLAB-ML-Gesture-Demo&redirect=true).
 It contains the firmware to classify a different brands of coffee on a PIC32BZ- WBZ451 and Bosch BME688 Gas Sensor[Bosch BME688 Gas Sensor](https://www.microchip.com/developmenttools/ProductDetails/EV45Y33A)
 ([Mikroe IMU2 click board](https://www.mikroe.com/6dof-imu-2-click)) or the [TDK ICM42688 IMU](https://www.microchip.com/DevelopmentTools/ProductDetails/PartNO/EV18H79A) ([Mikroe IMU14 click board](https://www.mikroe.com/6dof-imu-14-click)).

-The supported gestures (shown in the video above) are:

-- *Figure Eight*
-- *Up-down*
-- *Wave*
-- *Wheel*
+The target is to classify the coffee brand based on the pressure, temperature, Humidity, and Gas(current) signals from the BME688 Gas sensor.
+In this project, our main signals of interest are the Humidity and Gas signals from the container in which coffee has been stored.

-In addition there is also an 'unknown' class for gesture-like movement and an 'idle' class for low motion activity.
+In addition, there is also an 'unknown' class for a signals that are different than what we have classes for.

 ## Continuous Gestures Dataset